idachev/autohomebackup/README.md

 MAIL_ADDR="admin@site-a.com"
 ```

-:zap: *The 'DROPBOX_DST_DIR' will be created in the Dropbox account '/home/Apps/Dropbox-App-Name/server-system'*
+:zap: *The `DROPBOX_DST_DIR` will be created in the Dropbox account `/home/Apps/Dropbox-App-Name/server-system`*

-:zap: *The paths in EXCLUDE option must be relative to 'BASE_DIR' or 'BASE_DIR/DIRS_TO_BACKUP'*
+:zap: The backup file that will be uploaded to your Dropbox account will be located at:
+```
+/home/Apps/Dropbox-App-Name/server-system/localhost-server-system-2016-03-02_08h55m.tar.gz
+```

 ### Notes
-Replace the `<cpaneluser>` with your cPanel server user directory name or your local Linux home dir name.
+:zap: Replace the `<cpaneluser>` with your cPanel server user directory name or your local Linux home dir name.

+:zap: The paths in `EXCLUDE` option must be relative to `BASE_DIR` or `BASE_DIR/DIRS_TO_BACKUP`

+:zap: The `Dropbox-App-Name` will be the one that you configured from [Dropbox PHP SDK - Get a Dropbox API key](https://github.com/dropbox/dropbox-sdk-php#get-a-dropbox-api-key) authentication setup.

-The `/home/<cpaneluser>/mysql-backups` from examples above is folder where [Auto MySQL Backup](https://sourceforge.net/projects/automysqlbackup/)
+:zap: The `/home/<cpaneluser>/mysql-backups` from examples above is a directory where [Auto MySQL Backup](https://sourceforge.net/projects/automysqlbackup/)
 is setup to regularly backup MySQL database files.
 Its cron job should be placed to be executed before the cron job for Auto Home Backup.

-The backup files that will be uploaded to your Dropbox account from the configs will be located at:
-```
-/home/Apps/Dropbox-App-Name/site-a/localhost-site-a-2016-03-02_08h55m.tar.gz
-/home/Apps/Dropbox-App-Name/site-b/localhost-site-b-2016-03-02_08h55m.tar.gz
-/home/Apps/Dropbox-App-Name/server-system/localhost-server-system-2016-03-02_08h55m.tar.gz
-```

-The `Dropbox-App-Name` will be the one that you configured from [Dropbox PHP SDK - Get a Dropbox API key](https://github.com/dropbox/dropbox-sdk-php#get-a-dropbox-api-key) authentication setup.

 ## Credits

-I used the part of the code from [Auto MySQL Backup](https://sourceforge.net/projects/automysqlbackup/)
+I used some parts of the code from [Auto MySQL Backup](https://sourceforge.net/projects/automysqlbackup/)